wnagrodzki/apollo-ios/docs/source/caching.md

 Other cache polices which you can specify are:

 - **`.fetchIgnoringCacheData`** to always fetch from the server, but still store results to the cache.
-- **`.fetchIgnoringCacheCompletely`** to always fetch from the server and not store results from the cache.
+- **`.fetchIgnoringCacheCompletely`** to always fetch from the server and not store results to the cache.
 If you're not using the cache at all, this method is preferred to `fetchIgnoringCacheData` for performance reasons.
 - **`.returnCacheDataDontFetch`** to return data from the cache and never fetch from the server.
 This policy will return an error if cached data is not available.
 - **`.returnCacheDataAndFetch`** to return cached data immediately, *then* perform a fetch to see if there are any updates.
 This is mostly useful if you're watching queries, since those will be updated when the call to the server returns.